Adish-tech/adish-demo/README.md

 # adish-demo
-This is my first git repository author-adish jain
+This is my first git repository.
+Author-Adish Jain